1985shree/myecom/README.md

 ### Step 10.
 Import and register the models in the admin.py in the same folder (i.e. in the same app)

+### Step 11.
+Create urls.py in the catalog folder, and